AliForghani/FEMA_BLE/README.md

 ```
 ![image](https://github.com/AliForghani/FEMA_BLE/assets/22843733/92f9e3c5-34c7-49ec-8df1-a4a6b5d32840)

-find the streamlines that are not completely inside the domain (likely due to a mistake in the creation of geometry file)
+find the streamlines that are not completely inside the domain (likely due to a mistake in creation of geometry file)
 ```python
 #a function to return True if some part of streamlines is outside  domain
 def is_river_outside_domain(line, polygon):